9001/copyparty/README.md

 * `zip_crc` will take longer to download since the server has to read each file twice
   * please let me know if you find a program old enough to actually need this

+you can also zip a selection of files or folders by clicking them in the browser, that brings up a selection editor and zip button in the bottom right

 ## uploading